Formerly known as User Email Feed

-In order to deliver experiences that depend on personally identifiable information (PII) such as triggered emails or audience export, you need to upload a User Email Feed containing the information.
+To deliver experiences that depend on PII, such as triggered emails or audience export, you must upload a list of opted-in email addresses containing the information.

 - Go to Assets > Data Feeds and click New.

-- Select User Email Feed.
+- Select Opted-in Email Addresses feed.

 For example: upload_2020-03-19_14-00